johnshearing/beemocracy/Beemocracy2.0.md

           * An alternative method of enforcement is reducing rank associated with a digital signature for spamming the blockchain with solicitations.
           * A fee might also be charged for posting solicitations to reduce spamming and to cover the cost of maintaining that record.
       * #### We will need filtering tools in our blockchain explorers to help forum operators organize the volume of solicitations.
-      * #### Staking To Pay For the Immutable Website Which Hosts the Online Forum For Governance Proposals, Solicitations, Debate, Voting, And Delegation
+      * #### Staking To Pay Library Pool Operator For the IPFS Immutable Website Which Hosts the Online Forum For Governance Proposals, Solicitations, Debate, Jury Decisions
         * We will need an immutable website using the decentralized IPFS protocol which presents a forum to contain the text and the hash for all governance proposals and all scout solicitations, for or against the proposal.
         * Everything on the governance website must persist for all eternity so future generations will know why we made the decisions we made.
         * With every governance proposal and solicitation, there must be a payment in ADA to cover the cost of hosting the proposal and to prevent spamming the system.
+        * Library Pool Operators
-        * This ADA will be staked in a random stake pool, and automatically, the staking rewards will be distributed to the owners of the computers which host the proposal webpages by lottery as follows.
+          * This ADA will be staked in a random stake pool, and automatically, the staking rewards will be distributed to the owners of the computers which host the proposal webpages on the IPFS by lottery as follows.
           * Distributing the staking rewards by lottery allows market forces to promote redundant copies of all proposal webpages.
           * At random intervals, one of the hosted webpages (selected by lottery) for a given proposal will be requested and hashed to ensure the data is accessible and that the contents has not been altered.
           * The IPFS address and the document hash should be the same if the document has not been changed.